Vyral/mark-ramey/_posts/2017-02-02-letter-of-the-heart---being-a-piece-of-the-solution.md

 ---
 layout: post
-title: Being a Piece of the Solution
+title: Letter of the Heart - Being a Piece of the Solution
 date: 2017-02-02 15:44:04
 tags:
   - Letters of the Heart